deliteser112/eclipse-platform-releng-buildtools/README.md

 ## Known issues

-Here are some additional things you will likely need or want that are not provided out of the box:
+Registry operators interested in deploying Nomulus will likely require some additional components that are not provided out of the box.

+**Core dependencies**

 *   A DNS system.
 An interface for DNS operations is provided so you can write an implementation for your chosen provider, along with a sample